ucdavis/plone.ucdploneskin/README.txt

   needs to match the object Id so we can determine which tab is currently selected, compare, and dim the selected tab.

-  Also regarding the portal_tabs, if you have a "content item selected as default view" in one of the folders that represents a portal_tab, it should have the same short name as the folder.
-For instance, let's say I have a portal tab with an Id of foo.
-It links to a folder with a short name of foo.
-  If I create a page to serve as the default for that folder, it's short name should also be foo.
-If not, the tab won't be dimmed properly.

-  During the installation of this skin an attempt is made at hiding the Join link, although it seems to fail occasionaly.
-I assume most departments don't want to open the portal membership to the general public and will probably use alternative authentication, such as CAS.
-If you wish to show the Join link, remove the files UCDPloneSkin/skins/ucdploneskin/join_form.*.
-Also, use the ZMI to navigate to portal_registration, find the Join action, select Visable and click Save.

-  Speaking of CAS, if you use install PloneCASLogin after installing this skin, it will add a portlet_login item to the left slot.
+  If you install PloneCASLogin after installing this skin, it will add a portlet_login item to the left slot.
 To remove this, go to the ZMI and go to your plone site's property tab.
 There you can clear the left slot.

   Also, if you use CAS you should consider turning off member folder creation in portal_membership.
 If you don't, random CAS users will have valid member